🌍 All

 GET: Use it to retrieve data.
 For instance, a GET /users request fetches a list of users, while GET /users/1 retrieves the details of a specific user.

 POST: Employ it to create a new resource.
 A POST /users request might create a new user.
+In NestJS, POST requests are typically handled by a create method in the controller, which processes the incoming data and creates a new resource.

 PUT: Use it for updating an existing resource.
 For example, a PUT /users/1 request could update user information for the user with ID 1.